MaSVF-Wiki/masvf-sandbox/Massive Wiki Stuff/HackMD and GitHub Sync.md

 # HackMD and GitHub Sync

-A HackMD note can be connected to a GitHub file, making it possible to do realtime collaborative editing on a MaSVF wiki page that's centralized at GitHub.
+A HackMD note can be connected to a GitHub file, making it possible to do realtime collaborative editing on a Massive wiki page that's centralized at GitHub.
 Yay!

 Access the "Versions and GitHub Sync" dialog from the three-dot menu in the upper right toolbar area.